Mental health issues can, and need to be addressed from many angles.

 Another obvious one on the list, but hey, if everyone else is talking about it there has to be some merit, right?

-For the past 8+ years I have been to the gym or involved in sports such as Muay-Thai Kickboxing or Brazilian Jiu Jitsu.
+For the past 10 years, I have been going to the gym or involved in sports such as Muay-Thai Kickboxing or Brazilian Jiu Jitsu.